veegee/guv/docs/source/howitworks.rst

-The core function which facilitates the process of registering the file descriptor of interest and switching to the hub is :func:`guv.hubs.trampoline.trampoline`.
+The core function which facilitates the process of registering the file descriptor of interest and switching to the hub is :func:`~guv.hubs.switch.trampoline`.
 Examining the source code of included green modules reveals that this function is used extensively whenever interest in I/O events for a file descriptor needs to be registered.
 Note that this function does not need to be called by normal application code when writing code with the guv library; this is only part of the core inner working of guv.

-Another important function provided by guv for working with greenlets is :func:`guv.hubs.trampoline.gyield`.
+Another important function provided by guv for working with greenlets is :func:`~guv.hubs.switch.gyield`.
 This is a very simple function which simply yields the current greenlet, and reigsters a callback to resume on the next event loop iteration.

-If you require providing support for a library which cannot make use of the patched python standard socket module (such as the case for C extensions), then it is necessary to provide a support module which calls either :func:`trampoline()` or :func:`gyield` when there is a possibility that the C code will block for I/O.
+If you require providing support for a library which cannot make use of the patched python standard socket module (such as the case for C extensions), then it is necessary to provide a support module which calls either :func:`~guv.hubs.switch.trampoline()` or :func:`~guv.hubs.switch.gyield` when there is a possibility that the C code will block for I/O.

 For examples of support modules for common libraries, see the support modules provided in the :mod:`guv.support` package.